edmbuya/StayBNB/replit.md

-# YourHost - Luxury Vacation Rentals & Serviced Apartments
+# Roamer Respite - Luxury Vacation Rentals & Serviced Apartments

 ## Overview

-YourHost is a modern vacation rental and serviced apartments booking website built as a single-page application.
+Roamer Respite is a modern vacation rental and serviced apartments booking website built as a single-page application.
 The platform focuses on providing a luxury accommodation booking experience with features like property search, date selection, booking management, and property filtering.
 The website emphasizes a clean, professional design with smooth user interactions and responsive layouts suitable for both desktop and mobile users.

 ## User Preferences